In a medium saucepan, cook butter until it browns, about 5-8 minutes. The butter will foam. Stir often and scrape into a large bowl to cool slightly.

 In a separate bowl, add flour, baking soda, and salt.
 Whisk and set aside.

-Add brown sugar and sugar to the brown butter.
+Leave brown butter to cool for 10 minutes.
+Add brown sugar and sugar.
 With an electric hand mixer, beat on medium speed until the sugars and butter have combined, about 1-2 minutes.